 I only tell you this anecdote in case you find yourself in a similar situation.
 Sometimes kids initially think it will be fun and then totally get nervous on the day.

-My son was in a group of about 7-8 kids, which was a nice number.
+My son was in a group of about 7-8 kids, which was a nice number and a small group.
 They had 1 trainer and 1 dedicated photographer.
 And they got to interact with several dolphins.

 The trainer showed them how to move their hands to get the dolphins to respond.
 And they learned that dolphins have belly buttons and they used to have hair.

-These are the things my son talked to me about the entire drive back to the hotel.
+These are the things my son talked to me about the entire drive back to the hotel from the swim with dolphins Big Island experience.

-Throughout the session, he kept walked over to me and giving me thumbs up signs and told the trainer that it was “amazing.”
+Throughout the session, he kept walking over to me and giving me thumbs-up signs, and told the trainer that it was “amazing.”
 So, even though he didn’t participate in everything, he got what he wanted out of the experience.

-During our session, there was also a session for toddlers and parents as well a family session going on.
+During our session, there was also a session for toddlers and parents, as well as a family session going on.
 Every group was spaced out.

 Tips for Swimming with Dolphins in Kona at Dolphin Quest